 The new public charge rule will judge your eligibility for green card based on your age, health, financial status and education.

 11 states have filed a lawsuit to block this regulation at this time.

 This new rule does not apply to US citizens but will be applicable for H1B, H4, L1, L2, B1, B2, O1, O3, TN, TD, E visa workers applying for visas at the US embassy or extending status or filing adjustment of status.

 Trump also announced the mandatory non-subsidized health insurance requirement for immigrant applications filed at the US embassy starting Nov 3, 2019.

 The current pending applications will not be affected by this new rule.

 - If you use any public benefit for more than 12 months in total in the last 36-month period OR

 - Receipt of two benefits in 1 month counts as 2 months.

-If you are expected to completely rely on government paid benefits like Food Stamps or subsidized health insurance even when working in US on H1B visa, the new rule will:
+If you are expected to completely rely on government-paid benefits like Food Stamps or subsidized health insurance even when working in the US on an H1B visa, the new rule will:

 - USCIS will deny you visa extension or change of status applications.